bradparks/webappenhance/README.md

+# More info about this library at this blog post here:
+http://stackoverflow.com/a/11439311/26510

+Note this is an EL Resolver, not an ESAPI library (ESAPI put here for searchability)

 # Java Web Application Enhancements Library

-Utility library for Java web applications

-### Note: more info about this here:
-http://stackoverflow.com/a/11439311/26510

 ## Add library to your project